ann-sak/Neighborhood-Map-React/README.md

-###Neighborhood Map
+##Neighborhood Map

-This is the App built for the Google Developer Nanodegree Scholarship with react, Google Api and Wikipedia API
+This is the App built for the Google Developer Nanodegree Scholarship with `create-react-app`, Google Api and Wikipedia API

-###Installation
+##Installation
 - Clone the repo
 - npm install
 - npm start

-###Libraries
+##Libraries
 - `escape-string-regexp`
 - `google-maps-react`